mnaoumov/obsidian-plugin-chronos/README.md

 # Syntax Overview

-Chronos parses markdown in `chronos` code blocks into objects on a timeline
+Chronos parses Markdown in `chronos` code blocks into objects on a timeline

 ````markdown
 ```chronos